mozilla-conduit/review/README.md

 - `DEBUG` : Enabled debugging output (default: disabled).
 - `MOZPHAB_NO_USER_CONFIG` : Do not read from or write to `~/.moz-phab-config` (default: disabled).
+- `DISABLE_SPINNER` : Set to any value in the environment to disable the spinner (default: the spinner is enabled).

 ## Execution